 Step 3: Wait for the Messages to Roll In

-You may need to check your settings to make sure you allow private messages from people who aren’t on your friends list and don’t forget to check the “Filtered” folder (on the dropdown box in your messages), where messages from non-friends are sometimes directed.
+You may need to check your settings to make sure you allow private messages from people who aren’t on your friends list.
+Don’t forget to check the “Filtered” folder (on the dropdown box in your messages), where messages from non-friends are sometimes directed.

 Step 4 – No Luck Yet?
 BUMP It

 BUMP stands for “bring up my post.”
-By commenting on the post you can bring it to the top of the group’s wall, and to the immediate attention of buyers.
+By commenting on the post, you can bring it to the top of the group’s wall and to the immediate attention of buyers.

-Step 5: Exchanging
+Step 5: Make the Exchange

-Facebook yard sales are a fun, free, and an easy way to declutter your life and make some cash.
-But, as with everything, there are success stories and there are not.
-If you’re struggling to make headway — perhaps there’s a lack of groups in your area or you don’t agree with the rules of the group you’ve joined — why not be the change you wish to see and start your own yard sale group?
+As with everything, some people will have more success than others.
+If you’re struggling to make headway — perhaps there’s a lack of groups in your area, or you disagree with the rules of the group you’ve joined — why not start your own group?

 Suggested Next Article: These Are the Legit Jobs That Allow You to Work at Home